PackeTsar/radiuid/README.md

 **BUG FIXES:**

-- *ISSUE #19*: The `userdomain` configuration element now allows the use of the value `none` to specify that no domain should be prepended to User-IDs
+- *ISSUE #19*: The `userdomain` configuration element now allows the use of the value `none` to specify that no domain should be prepended to User-IDs.